-Impact Topic Alternative 1: No Remediation Alternative 2: Full Access Alternative 3: Moderate Access Alternative 4: Minimal Access Soundscapes and the Acoustic Environment Soundscapes and the Acoustic Environment - Current area use would remain unchanged under Alternative 1, and operations within Big South Fork NRRA would continue under current conditions.
-Implementation of the alternative would have no effect to local soundscapes.
-Cumulative Impacts - The impacts of the cumulative actions would result in short- and long-term cumulative impacts to localized natural soundscapes. experience would remain relatively unchanged.
+Impact Topic Alternative 1: No Remediation Alternative 2: Full Access Alternative 3: Moderate Access experience would remain relatively unchanged.
 Cultural landscape SMAs are protected under regulation and/or NPS management policies and would be avoided as much as possible by all action alternatives, though these SMAs could be impacted by potential and temporary noise and visual impacts from construction and O&M. As Alternative 2 provides access to the largest amount of sites for remediation, it has the highest potential to temporarily impact and provide long-term benefits to visitor experience and trails SMAs; impacts to geomorphic feature and cultural landscape SMAs are expected to be minimal.
 Cumulative Impacts - Alternative 2 would contribute to localized long-term improvements and short-term temporary impacts to visitor use and experience, and could contribute to overall cumulative benefits.
+Soundscapes and the Acoustic Environment Soundscapes and the Acoustic Environment - Current area use would remain unchanged under Alternative 1, and operations within Big South Fork NRRA would continue under current conditions.
+Implementation of the alternative would have no effect to local soundscapes.
+Cumulative Impacts - The impacts of the cumulative actions would result in short- and long-term cumulative impacts to localized natural soundscapes.
 Soundscapes and the Acoustic Environment - Impacts would be associated with up to approximately 25 sites, including short-term impacts from increased noise from construction vehicles, chainsaws, earthmoving equipment, etc. The long-term operation of CMD sites would not materially affect the local soundscapes.
 Operation of any active equipment at CMD sites, such as mechanical dosers, would result in infrequent noise impacts.
 O&M impacts would be similar to those described for construction but would tend to be shorter in duration.
 Some changes in the soundscape as a result of implementation could be expected, but these changes would be minimal.
 These activities would not materially affect local noise levels within the surrounding community.
 Cumulative Impacts - Alternative 2 would have localized short-term impacts to soundscapes, but would contribute minimally to overall cumulative impacts to soundscapes.
 Soundscapes and the Acoustic Environment - Impacts would be associated with up to approximately 13 sites of the 25 sites from Alternative 2, including short-term impacts from increased noise from construction vehicles, chainsaws, earthmoving equipment, etc. The long-term operation of CMD sites would not materially affect the local soundscapes, and operation of any active equipment at CMD sites would result in infrequent noise impacts.
 As Alternative 3 provides less access for remediation, it has a lower potential for short-term impacts to soundscapes than Alternative 2.
 Cumulative Impacts - Same as Alternative 2.
-Soundscapes and the Acoustic Environment - Impacts would be associated with up to approximately 10 sites of the 25 sites from Alternative 2, including short-term impacts from increased noise from construction vehicles, chainsaws, earthmoving equipment, etc. The long-term operation of CMD sites would not materially affect the local soundscapes, and operation of any active equipment at CMD sites would result in infrequent noise impacts.
-As Alternative 4 provides the least access for remediation, it has the lowest potential for short-term impacts to soundscapes among the action alternatives.
-Cumulative Impacts - Same as Alternative 2 and 3.